-Applications for the 2024-2025 school year are available here.
-They will be accepted beginning Wed., Jan 8.
-You can either turn applications in directly at the school office or email them to our school secretary at Email Leann Betts.
+Applications for the 2025-2026 school year are available here.
+They will be accepted beginning Wed., Jan 6, 2025.
+If you have any questions, please email our school secretary at Email Leann Betts.
 Applications are accepted on a first-come, first-served basis.
 We will close the window and move to a waiting list once we reach capacity for two classes regardless of when in the acceptance window that occurs.

 Sage Creek is proud to be a Chinese Dual Immersion school.
 This means two classes in each grade 1st thru 5th (between 50-60 students per grade) participate in half of their day in English and the other half day in Chinese.
 The other classes in each grade experience a traditional program where students spend their day in English like any other non-immersion school.
 Students in dual language immersion will experience some subjects in English and some in Chinese, their day is equally split in both languages.
 Depending on the grade, some students learn mathematics, science, social studies, PE/Health, etc., in English and some learn it in Chinese.
 The subjects taught in Chinese alternate each year.
 Utah state's dual immersion website (link below) lays out which subjects are instructed in which language in each grade.